Federal salaries are lower than the private sector by 23 percent, advisory council reports

 While the Salary Council’s number results from a formula in the 1990 law, other studies, using different methods and different data sets, have reached different conclusions.
 Some conservative and libertarian organizations have concluded that there is little difference or even that federal salaries are higher, while the Congressional Budget Office in 2017 found federal salaries overall to be slightly ahead, although with variations by educational level.

-Pay rates under the General Schedule vary according to where employees work, with specific rates in each of four dozen city areas and a standard “rest of the United States” rate elsewhere.
+Pay rates under the General Schedule vary according to where employees work, with specific rates in each of four-dozen city areas and a standard “rest of the United States” rate elsewhere.

 The newest report shows that despite the higher pay rates already being paid there, the gaps remain the largest in the San Francisco, Los Angeles, New York, Seattle, San Diego and Washington areas.
-Differences were deemed to be the smallest in the catchall locality and in the Corpus Christi, Texas, and Palm Bay, Fla., areas.
+Differences were deemed to be the smallest in the catchall locality and in the Corpus Christi, Tex., and Palm Bay, Fla., areas.
 About 85 percent of federal employees work outside the D.C. area.

-The BLS is looking into why the reported gap has narrowed in recent years, an official said, adding that the data were collected before the economic slowdown hit early this year.
+The BLS is looking into why the reported gap has narrowed in recent years, an official said, adding that the data was collected before the economic slowdown hit this year.

-“If there is an effect we’ll see it next year, presumably,” said council chairman Ronald Sanders, a long-time senior federal personnel official who now is the director of the School of Public Affairs at the University of South Florida.
+“If there is an effect we’ll see it next year, presumably,” said council chairman Ronald Sanders, a longtime senior federal personnel official who now is the director of the School of Public Affairs at the University of South Florida.

 Since becoming chairman in 2018, Sanders has pushed for changes in the annual comparison, suggesting for example replacing the general BLS salary data with a survey focused on occupations where the government and the private sector compete the most directly.